 In the event of a qualifying termination of either of Messrs.
-Jacobs or Stern prior to a change in control, the executive generally would be entitled to receive in a lump sum (1) any unpaid base salary accrued through the date of termination, (2) any earned but unpaid bonuses for years completed prior to the date of termination, (3) a prorated bonus for the year of termination and (4) a severance payment in the following amount: two times (three times with respect to Mr. Jacobs until he receives a qualifying award) the sum of such executive officer's base salary and average annual bonus for the two fiscal years that ended prior to the date of such executive officer's termination (or, solely in the case of a qualifying termination of Mr. Jacobs prior to January 1, 2011, average annual bonus will equal Mr. Jacobs' annual bonus for the 2009 fiscal year).
-Upon such a qualifying termination, each executive and his eligible dependents would generally continue to be eligible to participate in our medical and dental benefit plans, on the same basis as in effect immediately prior to the date of termination for two years (three years with respect to Mr. Jacobs until he receives a qualifying award) following such termination (which currently requires the executive officer to pay a portion of the premiums).
+Jacobs or Stern prior to a change in control, the executive generally would be entitled to receive in a lump sum (1) any unpaid base salary accrued through the date of termination, (2) any earned but unpaid bonuses for years completed prior to the date of termination, (3) a prorated bonus for the year of termination and (4) a severance payment in the following amount: two times (three times with respect to Mr. Jacobs until he receives a qualifying award) the sum of such executive officer's base salary and average annual bonus for the two fiscal years that ended prior to the date of such executive officer's termination (or, solely in the case of a qualifying termination, each executive and his eligible dependents would generally continue to be eligible to participate in our medical and dental benefit plans, on the same basis as in effect immediately prior to the date of termination for two years (three years with respect to Mr. Jacobs until he receives a qualifying award) following such termination (which currently requires the executive officer to pay a portion of the premiums).